 Yes, you can get a mortgage on a temporary contract.
 More and more people are finding employment that’s more flexible, and work such as temporary contracts, agency work and freelance work are becoming more common.

 However, your application will be more complicated than it would be for a full-time employee - someone who can easily prove their salary with three months of payslips.

 When you apply for a mortgage, mortgage lenders will want as much information as they can get about your income so they can work out how much they’re willing to lend to you.
 If you’re on a contract, they’ll want to see your income history from the last twelve months and that you have a regular income.

 You’ll probably have gaps in your employment history, which can be an issue for some mortgage lenders.
 But as long as you’ve built up a long-term stable income over time, there’s plenty of lenders who’ll consider your application.

 When you’re looking for a mortgage on a contract, it’s better to work with a specialist mortgage broker like our Mortgage Experts.
 We understand the nature of temporary work and that it doesn’t mean your income is unreliable.
 Get in touch to find out your options

 See how much you could borrow on a mortgage using our Self-Employed Mortgage Calculator.

 Yes, you should be able to remortgage with a new job.
 It’ll be easier for lenders to see how reliable you are with repayments when they look at your existing mortgage.
 Most lenders will probably consider your application, as long as you meet the rest of their lending criteria.

-If you’re worried about any other issues affecting your application such as bad credit, get in touch to speak to an expert mortgage advisor.
+If you’re worried about any other issues affecting your application such as bad credit, get in touch to find out your options.

 Most lenders will need you to have a secure income before lending to you.
 They won’t want to risk you struggling, or having to repossess you.